 Some were taken by ambulance.
 We’ve had one facility on my yard.
 During the time that I was infected, I was not allowed out of my cell at all.
 24 hour lockdown for three weeks.

 I was given cough drops and pedialyte for hydration.
 After three weeks I was cleared.
 Most recently I was given my first shot of Moderna.
-It’s absolutely tough in here.
+It’s been absolutely tough in here.